-So now, as you may have heard, the College Board undertook a radical overhaul of the SAT that went effect in March of 2016 and, in many ways, made it much more similar to the ACT.
-Adding to the confusion is the fact that ACT, Inc. also made some minor changes to the ACT.
+As you might have heard, the College Board undertook a radical overhaul of the SAT that went into effect in March 2016 and, in many ways, made it much more similar to the ACT.
+Adding to the confusion is the fact that ACT, Inc., also made some minor changes to the ACT.

-I've included a basic timeline of when the changes went into effect below.
+Before we get into the key differences between the two tests, I've included a basic timeline of when the changes to each exam went into effect below:

-One of the goals of the SAT overhaul was to make the test more straightforward, so many of its structural oddities (like the wrong answer penalty) were eliminated.
-The College Board also streamlined the structure by including only one section of each type (except for the math), rather than three.
+One of the goals of the SAT overhaul was to make the test more straightforward, so many of its structural oddities, such as the wrong-answer penalty, were eliminated.
+The College Board also streamlined the SAT structure by including only one section of each type (except for Math, which has two subsections now) rather than three.

 Timing and Sections

 The current SAT has one Reading section and one Writing section.
 The Math section is divided into a No Calculator Test and a Calculator Test (meaning you may not use your calculator on the former but may on the latter).
 In addition, there is one Essay section, which is optional.

 The four sections are always in the same order.
 The entire SAT is three hours without the Essay, and three hours and 50 minutes with the Essay.
 The exact breakdown looks like this:

 |SAT Section||Total Time||# of Questions|